Jeff Piecoro

 Since 2015 Piecoro has worked for the SEC Network as play by play announcer for men’s baseball and women’s basketball.
 In June of 2021 Piecoro became a Realtor at The Brokerage Real Estate Advisors in Lexington.
 He is a member of LBAR and NKAR, and works the Central Kentucky and Northern Kentucky real estate markets.
+August of 2022 Piecoro was named Sports Director at WTVQ-TV, the ABC affiliate in Lexington Kentucky.
+He anchors the 5:00,6:00 and 11:00 p.m. sports, Monday through Friday.

 Career

 Piecoro attended and played football at Tates Creek High School in Lexington, Kentucky.
 He walked-on to the football team at the University of Kentucky in 1980 and was a redshirt his freshman year.
 He began playing in 1981, first under head coach Fran Curci then under Jerry Claiborne for the remainder of his college career.
 He earned a scholarship during his senior season and ultimately lettered in football.
 He graduated from UK in 1985 with a degree in telecommunications.